ghostserverd/mediaserver-docker/README.md

 # Configuration
 ### Configure Jackett
 `<server-ip>:9117`

+`Jackett` should be configurable the same as any other installation of it.
+Feel free to skip these steps if you know how to configure `Jackett` already.

 - Add an Indexer
   - Click `+ Add Indexer`
   - Search for your desired tracker
   - Click on the 🔧icon next to your desired tracker
   - Sign in with your account information
   - Click `Okay`
-- You should see `Successfully configured IPTorrents` and a new entry for your tracker.
+- You should see `Successfully configured IPTorrents` and a new entry for your tracker
 - Copy the `API Key` from the top right corner and save it somewhere
-- Click the `Copy Torznab Feed` and paste it somewhere to save it
+- Click the `Copy Torznab Feed` on the tracker you just added and paste it somewhere to save it

 ### Configure Sonarr
 `<server-ip>:8989`

+`Sonarr` should be configurable the same as any other installation of it.
+Feel free to skip these steps if you know how to configure `Sonarr` already.
+Do make sure that your download path is set to `/data/completed/tv` as that is the directory that the container has permissions to.

+Step-by-step for those who need it

 - Add an Indexer
   - Click on the `Settings` button at the top
   - Click on the `Indexers` tab